OPEC+ may hold extraordinary October meeting if oil market worsens - source | Headlines

 OPEC+ may hold extraordinary October meeting if oil market worsens - source

 OPEC+ could hold an extraordinary meeting in October if oil markets weaken further, Saudi Energy Minister Prince Abdulaziz bin Salman said on Thursday, according to an OPEC+ source.
-Brent oil prices extended their gains to trade up 1% on the news, near $43 per barrel.
+Brent oil prices extended their gains to trade up 3% on the news, above $43 per barrel.

 Prince Abdulaziz was speaking at a closed-door meeting of OPEC+ and its allies, led by Russia, which pressed for better compliance with oil output cuts against the backdrop of falling crude prices as uncertainty reigns over the global economic outlook.
 The group, known as OPEC+, warned that rising COVID-19 cases in some countries could curb energy demand despite initial indications of a decline in oil stocks, according to a draft press release and internal document seen by Reuters on Thursday.

-The ministerial panel also said it was concerned about the rise in the cumulative overproduction, which has reached 2.38 million bpd from May until August, according to the report.
-The group has called on Iraq and others to pump below their quota in September to compensate for overproduction between May and July.
+The ministerial panel said it was concerned about the rise in the cumulative overproduction, which has reached 2.38 million bpd from May until August, according to the report.

 - READ MORE ON: